derekasola/Derekasola.github.io/essays/Reflect_Software_Engineering.md

 Over-View:
 ---

 This semester was interesting to say the least.
-COVID-19 caused a large disruption on everyones lives and forced everyone online.
-As i dont see it as too much of an issue with this software engineering class, it did cause some turbulance in 2 of my other classes.
-That beeing said, this is my experiences with sofware engineering this semester.
+COVID-19 caused a large disruption on everyone’s lives and forced everyone online.
+As I don’t see it as too much of an issue with this software engineering class, it did cause some turbulence in 2 of my other classes.
+That being said, this is my experiences with software engineering this semester.

 W.O.D
 ---